heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>

 Generate new API signing key.
 For the location accept default.

-Don't use a passphrase for the private key.
+**Don't use a passphrase for the private key**.
+Just hit return for no passphrase.

 	Do you want to generate a new RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
 [Y/N]: Y